Aquatic Elf

 Physical appearance:

 Tsia is remarkably tall, even for an elf, and lean: her general aspect is rather like that of a northern dryad glimpsed across a darkling glade, though without vegetal features.
-Instead, she is pale as alabaster, with the radiant white hair common to her people, and eyes as midnight blue as the depths beneath the transparent ice of a lake frozen in the depths of the northern winter.
+Instead, she is pale as alabaster, with the radiant white hair common to her people, and eyes as midnight blue as the depths beneath the transparent ice of a lake frozen in the dead of the northern winter.
 She dresses her hair simply, usually loose, though sometimes with the addition of a few long braids for variety.
 She is pretty, but self-effacing enough that most people only briefly notice her face before their attention moves on.

 As one might expect from an embroiderer and seamstress, Tsia dresses beautifully and thoughtfully as an absolute rule, in clothes of her own design and construction that show her every inch a knight’s daughter, richly embroidered in the traditional motifs of her people, but with twists that innovate while keeping true to the roots that denote true artistry.
 In particular, her designs work not only between realism and abstraction, but also between the fanciful and practical in simply breathtaking ways.
 Accordingly, dripping in jewels and precious metals is unnecessary, though she’ll take any silk and precious wire that comes her way gratefully, and would hardly object if some rich gems did so as well.
 She prefers dark colours, and some of her favourite pieces go beyond the ilverani’s favoured blues to midnight black brightened somewhat unexpectedly by fiery embroidery in reds and – tastefully – a hint of gold here and there.
 She would be all too happy to discuss individual design elements in lavish detail with anyone interested, and to swap ideas.